5 Expert Mental Health Tips for Children With Cerebral Palsy

 And, as a guide dog trainer, it still feels like magic to me.

-With a deep sigh, you enter the classroom.
+With a deep sigh, I entered the bedroom.
 Another Monday.
-Another explosive class to survive.
+Another explosive morning to survive.

 But guess what?

-You want to empower your students, touch them with your words, and spark their belief in themselves.
+I wanted to empower my son, touch him with my words, and spark belief in himself.

-So, how can you create a smooth, enjoyable teaching experience, and make your classroom the desert water hole your neurodiverse students crave?
+So how could I create a smooth, connected morning and make our home the desert water hole my neurodiverse son craved?

 1. Embrace an empathy-based mindset